1-800-262-2318

 AHP110 / The Veterinary Profession and Health & Safety Practices

 In this core course of the Veterinary Health Care Assistant program, students are guided to an understanding of the veterinary Industry including health and safety factors that must be recognized and respected in any environment that provides animal care services.
 Facility cleanliness and safety are the most obvious of these.
+The many other topics in this course include educational requirements of veterinary team members and their appropriate responsibilities, an overview of relevant legislation and regulatory organizations, emergency protocols, biologic, chemical, and physical hazards, fire prevention, and practices that contribute to the health of the animal care worker.
+An overview of relevant legislation and regulatory organizations is also given.

 PD-WHMIS / WHMIS